hylmike/finance-chatbot/README.md

 4. You need first setup knowledge base to finish injestion of all data files.
 For this just click `GENERATE KNOWLEDGE BASE` button in top left corner.
 Normally it will take few minutes to finish everything, then you can chat with chatbot for any question.

 ## Testing
-For PDF files contents, following is my testing questions:
+For PDF files (7000+ pages document with complicated structure) contents, following are some questions can be used for testing:
 1. What is definition of CRVM and CARVM?
    Answer I got:
    CRVM stands for 'Credit Risk Valuation Model', used to assess the risk associated with credit exposure.
 CARVM stands for 'Capital Asset Risk Valuation Model', a framework for evaluating the risk of capital assets in investment portfolios.